vcerovski/binfix/README.md

 <a name="List-of-all-operations"></a>
 ### List of all operations

-Command `(lsbinfix)` prints the table of all BINFIX OPs and their properties from the weakest- to the strongest-binding OP, with parens enclosing OP(s) of the same priority:
+Command `(lsbinfix)` prints the table of all Bops and their properties from the weakest- to the strongest-binding Bop, with parens enclosing Bop(s) of the same priority:

       BINFIX         LISP            Properties